MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/api-docs/index.md

 You cannot obtain your API key using your GitHub or Microsoft account.
 You need to set a password in Mobile Center and authenticate with your Mobile Center username and password.
 Please follow these steps to set a password and avoid seeing the "Unauthorized" error code when you attempt to create the API token.
   1. Logout from Mobile Center.
   2. Navigate to the link to reset your password - https://mobile.azure.com/reset.
 You will get a mail that takes you to create a new password in Mobile Center.
-  3. Once it’s done, authenticate the API's using the set credentials.
+  3. Once you have created your password, use it along with your Mobile Center username to perform the basic authentication outlined above.
-  4. The 'POST /v0.1/api_tokens' request should now return a valid API token.
+  4. The `POST /v0.1/api_tokens` request should now return a valid API token.